amoghmahesh14/GITS/README.md

 **The Outcome:**
 With GITS, Aditya quickly became a professional user of version control tool and started to develop at a much quicker pace than before.

-## Future Scope

-1. ### Enhancing the GUI to include advanced functionality Contributors can think of enhancing the GUI implemented here to include branch information & commit history.
-They can also eschew the use of commands by introducing GUI elements to perform the functionality.

-2. ### Suggestive command line interaction
-   A good addition to the project would be to provide suggestive messages to the user when they enter a wrong or unintended command.
-This functionality can be extended to the oft misinterpreted/confusing commands.

-3. ### Make the project more accessible by making GITS commands accessible to the local system.
-   The lacunae that exists currently is that we need to clone the repository for each project to utilise GITS functionality.
-A feature that can be added is to make this global to the system where the repo is cloned.

 ### Technologies Used
 * Python